Experience with Application of TLAs on 400 kV Line

 • Shielded Lines: Strikes to the structure or earthwire have the possibility of backflashover occurring across the insulator strings depending, amongst other parameters, on the level of strike current and the transient grounding system behaviour.

-An evaluation was required to increase the reliability of the 400 kV Beauly Denny line that crosses the North Scottish Highlands from near Inverness to just West of Edinburgh.
-The major problems affecting reliability are the severe weather conditions (snow, ice and winds up to 65m/s) and lightning triggered outages.
-Investigations into line design were introduced to reduce the impact of the effect of the severe weather expected, especially in the Corrieyairack area where the line rises to around 800 m land height.
-The risk of the being struck by lightning with consequential backflashover and tripping out of circuits was then investigated.
-The backflashover situation commonly caused by lightning strikes is usually mitigated by a low value of tower earthing.
+An evaluation was required to increase the reliability of the 400 kV Beauly-Denny line that crosses the North Scottish Highlands from near Inverness to just west of Edinburgh.
+The major problems affecting reliability are severe weather conditions (snow, ice and winds up to 65 m/s) and lightning triggered outages.
+Investigations into line design were introduced to reduce the impact of the effect of the severe weather expected, especially in the Corrieyairack area where the line rises to around 800 m.
+The risk of the line being struck by lightning with consequential back-flashover and tripping out of circuits was then investigated.
+The back-flashover situation commonly caused by lightning strikes is usually mitigated by a low value of tower earthing.
 However, in many parts of the line the ground is granite with soil resistivities >20,000Ωm.
-Obtaining low value tower earths would thus likely be expensive and, in places, totally impossible.
-The alternative way of reducing back flashovers is the transmission line arrester (TLA) and a full analysis of how this could used to produce a reliable line within financial constraints.
+Obtaining low value tower earths would therefore be expensive and, in places, virtually impossible.
+The alternative to reducing back-flashovers is the transmission line arrester (TLA) and a full analysis of how this could used to produce a reliable line within financial constraints.
 This analysis was then used to determine the necessity or otherwise of providing possible costly earthing solutions.
 So the TLA method was compared with the cost of introducing earthing mitigation measures to produce the most reliable and economic solution.
-The initial target was to prevent 95% of strikes causing a back flashover.
+The initial target was to prevent 95% of strikes causing a back-flashover.

 Backflashover Scenario